 An analysis of the role of the two-year-old and five-year-old survivor enterprises results in a different outcome if looking at the absolute employment contribution of these enterprises instead of the growth in average size.
-Based on Figure 6, it is quite clear that in all countries - except in Belgium - the employment share of the two-year-old enterprise population is dominant over the population of five-year-old enterprises.
+Based on Figure 6, it is quite clear that in all countries - except in Finland, Germany and Croatia - the employment share of the two-year-old enterprise population is dominant over the population of five-year-old enterprises.
 This can be partly explained by the fact that the population of five-year-old enterprises has been reduced every year, since not all enterprises that started up 5 years previously have survived during the period.
 However, typically in half of the countries the employment shares of two-year-old and five-year-old enterprises are quite close, while the other half of the countries show a considerable dominance in employment of two-year-old enterprises over the five-year-old ones.

 High-Growth enterprises connected to entrepreneurship

 The overall contribution of high growth enterprises to employment is considerable, as shown in Figure 7.
-The range varies from as low as below 5 % in Cyprus (4.5 %) to as high as just over 20 % in Hungary (21.1 %) and the United Kingdom (20.5 %).
+The range varies from as low as below 8 % in Romania to as high as just under 25 % in Ireland (24.7 %) and Portugal (23.1 %).
 The central role of high growth enterprises is emphasised as these enterprises typically account for around 15 % of the total persons employed in the business sector.
 More information on high-growth enterprises can be found in the recent news item on high-growth enterprises in the EU.